Monogamy Doesn’t Have to Mean Just Sex With Yourself

 Those are hardly rosy figures for the institution of marriage in the modern era.
 The notion of a wedding vow representing the last time you will have another partner in your life almost seems antiquated and outdated.
 We all know folks who have transgressed that line of monogamy, and the yellow pages aren’t filled with the names of divorce attorneys without a reason.
 So why do we keep deluding ourselves with visions of grandeur?
 Why do we keep entering into marriages only to see them dissolve or fall apart when we become disillusioned with the ones we once loved?
 Are we just gluttons for punishment, or is there something still viable in the most enduring form of contract known to humankind?

 The fact is that we truly are in a conflicted state as it regards marriage in our modern society.
 On the one hand, there seems to be a basic need for the security and reassurance that monogamy generally offers.
-We all want to feel uniquely loved, to know that there is someone out there who gives their romantic affection only to us and that we can lay our head on the pillow each evening with the comfort of knowing that we are the sole recipient of their sexual attention.
+We all want to feel uniquely loved, to know that there is someone out there who gives their romantic affection only to us and that we can lay our head on the pillow each evening with the comfort of knowing that we are the sole recipient of their sexual attention, although they can also meet someone at Meet and Fuck to have some fun.
 The heart and mind do funny things when we know that someone we co-habitate with frequently is in the arms of another.
 Jealousy, especially when denied by our more intellectual or pragmatic self, is often an insatiable beast, preying upon our inner psyche with a torrent that is unknown in our more peaceful moments.
 Oh, we can tell ourselves we don’t care, that we are not bound by the social conventions of repressive monogamy, and many couples willingly forge open arrangements under the pretense that they want to liberate themselves and their partners into relationships that allow them the freedom to express themselves sexually however they might choose.
 But personally, I feel like these are always doomed from the start, ready to unravel at the very moment that human emotions come bubbling to the surface.

 And yet, despite our seeming psychological need for monogamy, there also remains an often equally forceful push against sameness and complacency.
 Perhaps we are fueled by being desired by someone else.
 Perhaps we are motivated by something our partner will not give us or the idea of something taboo.
 Perhaps our partner has lapsed into a state of passionless acceptance that frustrates our burning desires.
 Or perhaps the grass is just greener on the other side of that proverbial fence.
 Either way, there seems to emanate from many folks a wandering eye for something outside the boundaries of their marital bond.
 At some point, we begin to get bored with what we have and go looking for something else.